DanielSchuette/AppsInDev/README.md

-# AppsInDev is a remote repository
+## AppsInDev is a remote repository
 This repository contains apps that are currently undergoing changes or are in development.

-Project Log:
+## Project Log:

-previous projects -
+# projects with a version that works -

 none

-current projects -
+# current projects -

+02/25/18: TestApp is a simple counter

 02/27/18: Tkinter-based python app to pull gene expression data from Gene Expression Omnibus repositories